0xflair/contracts-typescript/packages/flair-sdk/README.md

-# Flair SDK: `contracts-registry`
+# Flair SDK

-A registry of versioned Flair contract ABIs and ByteCodes ready for use with ability to have backward-compatibility.
+This package provides all Typescript components, hooks and utility to build a web3 dApp.

 ## Getting Started